The Effects of Data Quality on Machine Learning Performance on Tabular Data: Machine Learning tasks

-\stitle{Regression.} \PaperLong{\ Regression is a supervised learning method that uses labelled data to learn the dependency between features and a continuous target variable.
+\stitle{Regression} Regression is a supervised learning method that uses labelled data to learn the dependency between features and a \emph{continuous} target variable.
 There is a plethora of regression algorithms.
-To evaluate how error-prone different categories of regression algorithms are and how more complex algorithms within one category perform, we compare five of the most widely used approaches for regression out of three categories of regression algorithms.} We use two linear-regression-based algorithms: linear regression (LR)~\cite{montgomery2021introduction} and ridge regression (RR)~\cite{hoerl1970ridge}; two tree-based algorithms: decision tree regression (DT) ~\cite{Breiman1983ClassificationAR} and random forest regression (RF)~\cite{breiman2001random}; and finally a deep-learning based algorithm: simple multi-layer perceptron (MLP)~\cite{neural_networks_article}. \PaperLong{\ The most basic regression approach is linear regression.
-It learns a linear relationship between features added by an intercept term~\cite{montgomery2021introduction}.
-The second algorithm in the field of linear regression is ridge regression, which is an improved linear regression approach.
-It adds L2 regularization to linear regression to prevent correlated features influencing the error drastically and to prevent extremely large values in the weights~\cite{hoerl1970ridge}.
-The first tree-based algorithm we use is decision tree regression.
-It introduces axis-parallel split criteria for various features, and thus creates a hierarchical split depending on the meet conditions \cite{Breiman1983ClassificationAR}.
-According to \cite{last2002improving}, decision tree algorithms are unstable.
-This means minor changes in data can lead to larger changes in tree layout or changes in predictions.
-An improved version of decision tree regression is random forest regression.
-It uses ensemble learning with multiple decision trees to predict the target variable.
-As a result, it is less error-prone and more stable \cite{breiman2001random}.
-Deep learning is a machine learning approach that is more and more commonly used among all fields of machine learning.
-Thus, it can also be used for regression.
-We use a simple multi layer perceptron in this category of algorithms~\cite{neural_networks_article}.}
+To evaluate how error-prone different categories of regression algorithms are and how more complex algorithms within one category perform, we compare seven of the most widely used approaches for regression out of three categories of regression algorithms.
+We selected two linear-regression-based algorithms: a linear regression~(LR)~\cite{montgomery2021introduction}, and a ridge regression~(RR)~\cite{hoerl1970ridge}; three tree-based algorithms: a decision tree~(DT)~\cite{Breiman1983ClassificationAR}, a random forest~(RF)~\cite{breiman2001random} and a gradient boosting~(GB) regression; and again two deep-learning based approaches: a multi-layer perceptron~(MLP) with 1~(MLP-1), 5~(MLP-5) and 10-hidden layers~(MLP-10)~\cite{neural_networks_article} and TabNet~\cite{tabnet}~(TN).